 - National Climate Coalition on EPA regulation of greenhouse gases under the Clean Air Act

 - California Climate Coalition on California’s Global Warming Solutions Act of 2006 (AB 32)

 - National Coalition for Advanced Transportation (NCAT) on US and California motor vehicle emission and fuel economy standards

 - Regulatory Flexibility Group on Clean Air Act ozone and particulate matter nonattainment matters, including emissions trading and permitting

 - Various traditional and renewable energy clients and manufacturers in strategic planning, permitting, and project defense

 Mr. Wyman has represented clients before Congress, the White House, the EPA, DOE, and DOT regarding federal legislation, including the 1990 Clean Air Act Amendments as well as on various air quality-related provisions of transportation and energy legislation.
-He currently serves and has served on the US EPA Clean Air Act Advisory Committee during all but seven of its 27 years, and has chaired several of its subcommittees and work groups.
+He currently serves and has served on the US EPA Clean Air Act Advisory Committee during all but six of its 28 years, and has chaired several of its subcommittees and work groups.

 Mr. Wyman recently served as Secretary for the American College of Environmental Lawyers.